lus-oa/RDMA_KRPING/README.md

 # echo "client,addr=192.168.69.127,port=9999,count=100" >/proc/krping
 ```

-Just like on the server, the echo command above will block until the
-krping test completes, or the user hits ctrl-c.

 The syntax for krping commands is a string of options separated by commas.
 Options can be single keywords, or in the form: option=operand.